True and perpetual Eucharistic revival

 Our organization is striving to bring about Eucharistic revival.
 Our main mission is to help parishes to expand and revive and maintain Eucharistic adoration and perpetual adoration.

-A national Eucharistic revival has been initiated by the United States Catholic Conference of Bishops (U.S.C.C.B.), who are investing around $27,000,000 into a three-year Eucharistic revival which is growing in dioceses across the USA.
+A national Eucharistic revival was held by the United States Catholic Conference of Bishops (U.S.C.C.B.), who invested around $27,000,000 into a three-year Eucharistic revival in dioceses across the USA.

 “Use these four pillars of the Revival as a prism for your discernment and local events in other cities for inspiration.
 We can’t wait to see how God works through you for the sanctification of your community!

-Each parish and diocese can do their part.
+Each parish and diocese was asked to participate

 Eucharistic Bulletin Inserts quoting Ecclesia de Eucharistia by Pope St. John Paul II or USCCB: